Aleksandr-Barabanov-DE/LocalSpark-app/README.md

 ## Key Functionalities

 1. City Navigation: Users can navigate through cities, viewing each city’s name, description, image, average rating, and reviews.

-2. City Rating: Users can submit a rating (1-5), updating the average rating in real-time.
+2. City Rating: Users can submit a rating (1-5) for a city.
+The application checks whether the user has already rated the city based on their currentUserId.
+If they have, their previous rating is updated; if not, a new rating is added, updating the average rating in real-time.

 3. Reviews: Users can add and delete their own reviews.
-Only reviews from the current user (currentUserId) are deletable.
+Only reviews from the current user (identified by currentUserId) are deletable, ensuring that users can manage their own contributions without affecting others.

-4. City Search: Users can search for cities by name using an input field.
+4. City Search: Users can search for cities by name using an input field, making it easier to find specific cities quickly.

-5. Real-time Updates: The UI updates automatically as users interact (e.g., when switching cities or adding ratings).
+5. Real-time Updates: The UI updates automatically as users interact with the application (e.g., when switching cities or adding ratings), providing an immediate feedback experience.

-6. Selecting a City from the "Top Searched Cities" List: Users can select a city from the "Top Searched Cities" list, allowing for quick display of its details on the main page.
-The App component passes the setCurrentCityIndex function to TopSearched, where it is called upon clicking a city, updating the index.
-This synchronizes data between components and automatically refreshes information about the selected city, including its name, image, and description.
+6. Selecting a City from the "Top Searched Cities" List: Users can select a city from the "Top Searched Cities" list.
+Clicking a city updates the index through the setCurrentCityIndex function, which is passed from the App component to the TopSearched component.
+This synchronizes data between components, automatically refreshing information about the selected city, including its name, image, and description.

 ## Technologies